thomashoneyman/purescript-halogen-formless/readme.md

 Formless is a [renderless component](https://github.com/thomashoneyman/purescript-halogen-renderless) which helps you build forms in Halogen.
 Provide Formless with a form data type, validation function, submit function, and render function, and the component will handle the tedious parts of managing form state, errors, and submission.

+You can write a complete Halogen form component with multiple fields, validation, parsing, and errors in less than 100 lines of code (only ~20 lines of which are from Formless).

 - [Live examples / docs site](https://thomashoneyman.github.io/purescript-halogen-formless/)
 - [Source code for examples](https://github.com/thomashoneyman/purescript-halogen-formless/tree/master/example)